tborychowski/miniflux-filter/README.md

 - url of the article, rss feed or the site includes the one from the filter
 - AND article's title includes the filter `title`
 Such an article is marked as read.
+- If you provide a `SLACK_HOOK` url, you'll also get a notification with filtered-out articles and links, just for reference :-)

 ## Alternatives
 - https://github.com/uggedal/cfg/blob/master/templates/opt/fluxfilter/bin/fluxfilter